Beli Prenatals are HSA/FSA eligible!

 Scientific research has proven that nutritional deficiencies in males contributes to poor sperm health leading to increased risk factors for infertility, miscarriage, birth defects, placental health, and the future health of the baby, so the emphasis on nutritional optimization for the male is critical.
 Research and market data trends from the National Institute for Health prove that men’s and women’s fertility issues are on the rise.
 One in five couples will seek fertility care over their lifetime.
 More than 40% of couples who have fertility issues are due to poor sperm quality and quantity.
 According to the Eunice Kennedy Shriver National Institute of Health and Human Development reports that overall, one-third of infertility cases are caused by male reproductive issues, one-third by female reproductive issues, and one-third by both male and female reproductive issues or unknown factors.
 In fact, only one in four men have optimal semen quality.

 Most men produce millions of new sperm every day and it takes around three months for sperm to fully mature.
 A lot can happen in those three months that can affect the overall health and capabilities of that sperm.
 The sperm provide 50% of the genetic material for the baby, and if the sperm is not healthy enough to preserve that material or penetrate the egg, that fetus will never occur or properly develop.
 Evidence shows that the most common cause of sperm deficiencies are nutrient shortages.
 Just like women, men’s bodies need different vitamins and minerals to produce healthy sperm.
-Taking steps to maintain sperm health, even if no fertility issues are present, can dramatically improve how quickly the woman conceives the viability of that conception and set the foundation for a healthy child.
+Taking steps to maintain sperm health, even if no fertility issues are present, can improve how quickly the woman conceives the viability of that conception and set the foundation for a healthy child.

 “Fertility and reproductive health is a $24 billion dollar industry and growing at warp speeds but men are often overlooked in the pregnancy equation, despite the fact sperm health is 50% of the equation and plays a dramatic role in not only creating, but also sustaining a successful pregnancy,” continued Davis.
 “Despite the importance of the male side of the equation, the vast majority of products on the market have been focused on women.
 It is surprising that in 2020, women still bear the physical and psychological burden of getting and staying pregnant when science is telling us men’s sperm health is just as important as her egg health in the health of the pregnancy and the long term health of the baby.
 One of the easiest ways to increase sperm health is to take a male prenatal that is optimized for his reproductive health.
 If you are in your reproductive years, we believe men should be taking Beli Men’ Prenatal over a general multi-vitamin during their reproductive years.”